Convergence for adaptive resampling of random Fourier features: The generalization error for random features with finite amount of data and general activation functions

 We use the independence of all $x_j$ and $\omega_k$ together with the zero expected value to estimate the last term in \eqref{Ho}

 with \eqref{2moment} used in the last step, and together with \eqref{Ew1} estimate \eqref{ExW} implies for any $\delta>0$

-We note that the crucial cancellation in \eqref{ExW} for $i\ne j$ uses that $\omega_k$ is independent of the data $\{x_j\}$ which holds for random feature approximations but not for neural networks based on minimizing over both $\hat\beta$ and $\omega$.
+We note that the crucial cancellation in \eqref{ExW} for $i\ne j$ uses that $\omega_k$ is independent of the data $\{x_j\}$ which holds for random feature approximations but not for neural networks based on minimization over both $\hat\beta$ and $\omega$.